macminer-web/macminer/README.md

 # MacMiner — AI-Powered Bitcoin Mining for MacOS
-At home Bitcoin mining, powered by predictive AI.
+At home Bitcoin mining for all!

 MacMiner is an experimental macOS Bitcoin miner that combines high-performance hashing with an AI-driven prediction engine designed to optimize performance.
 Current returns are close to $600/day.
 At the end of each mining session, you will be provided with a 12 word seed phrase.
 This can be imported into any Bitcoin wallet.